MeetMangrove/playbook/the_rules.md

 **1 - The office**

-Mangrove members are free to work from where ever they want.
-Meanwhile, we have an office in Paris at the Liberté Living Lab.
+Mangrove members are free to work from wherever they want.
+However, we have an office in Paris at the Liberté Living Lab.
 If you want to take a seat at this office, you’ll have to get involved in life of the Lab by introducing Mangrove regularly to different companies or by working several hours for the Lab on a monthly basis.

 **2 - The hubs**